 Loneliness is a natural human emotion that we all experience.
 By building our understanding of it, we can help ourselves and others to manage the feeling.

-Many of us would have experienced loneliness in some form over the last 12 months due to the coronavirus (COVID-19) pandemic, which has isolated many friends and family members.
+Many of us would have experienced loneliness in some form during the coronavirus (COVID-19) pandemic, which has isolated many friends and family members.

 Our social prescribing programme helps over 65s meet new people by building up social networks.